-Representation of a global marine engineering company in a US$150 million ICC arbitration, seated in Singapore, arising from a dispute over a joint venture.
+Representing a global marine engineering company in a US$150 million ICC arbitration, seated in Singapore and governed by Singapore law, arising from a dispute over a joint venture.

 Representing a European oil company in an application to the English High Court to have an arbitration award set-aside under the UK Arbitration Act 1996.